The Clicker ClubMy Life with DogsWhat Is Clicker Training?Quick TricksArticlesPicturesResourcesShop

 Starting the fun stuff

 When teaching a dog (or cat, rat, bird etc) that is new to clicker training i like to pick a really simple trick that he doesnt yet know.
-My favourite is the hand touch, rub something smelly on your hand and allow your dog to sniff it as his nose touches your hand CLICK & TREAT (C/T).
+My favourite is the hand touch, rub something smelly on your hand and allow your dog to sniff it.
+As his nose touches your hand CLICK & TREAT (C/T).
 Repeat.
-Make sure your timing is right, you dont want to be clicking him for licking your hand or thats what he will think you want.

 Remember